chat-sdk/chat-sdk-ios/README.md

   self.window?.rootViewController = mainViewController;
   self.window?.makeKeyAndVisible();
   ```

+  ##### The Root Path

+  >The root path variable allows you to run multiple Chat SDK instances on one Firebase account.
+Each different root path will represent a completely separate set of Firebase data.
+This can be useful for testing because you could have separate **test** and **prod** root paths.

 7. The Chat SDK is now added to your project
 8. Add the [Firebase File Storage](https://github.com/chat-sdk/chat-sdk-ios#file-storage) module which is required for image and location messages and user profile avatars.